By Megan Murray

-'Print definitely plays a prominent role when we're designing the Houses,' says Soho House Senior Designer, Alicia Meireles, who has spent the last three years working across our soon-to-open clubs in Rome and Paris.
+'Print definitely plays a prominent role when we're designing the Houses,' says Soho House Senior Designer, Alicia Meireles, who has spent the last three years working across our clubs in Rome and Paris.

 The prospect of layering several bold designs in one room can be intimidating, but the key is to think big and be playful.
 'We often find that what doesn't make sense on paper can actually work brilliantly in action.
 In order to put your stamp on a home, it's important to be brave and try new things,' explains Soho House Founder, Nick Jones.